MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/fail-to-mount-azure-file-share.md

 - If you experience some other mount errors, see [Troubleshoot Azure Files problems in Linux](/azure/storage/files/storage-troubleshoot-linux-file-connection-problems).

-- if the issue isn't resolved, [contact Azure support for assistance](/azure/azure-portal/supportability/how-to-create-azure-support-request).
+- If the issue isn't resolved, [contact Azure support for assistance](/azure/azure-portal/supportability/how-to-create-azure-support-request).